Extra pay for nurses to cost €250m

-The Government is facing an additional bill of €250m should nurses and other medical staff be granted controversial additional payments awarded to gardaí by the Labour Court.
+The Government is facing an additional bill of €250m should nurses and other medical staff be granted controversial additional payments awarded to gardaí by the Labour Court, writes Daniel McConnell.

 The Health Service Executive has drawn up the projected estimate, but some have said it could even be higher, which would severely undermine the health budget for 2017.